shaniyu/MAGit-Desktop/README.md

 # Magit web app

-> the app functions similar to git, includes features such as commit, clone, pull, push, merge, fetch, branch managing, load and export repositories using XML.
-The desktop app was developed using JavaFX, Scene Builder, and an external library for the commit tree graph (fxgraph-0.03).
+> the app functions similar to git, includes features such as commit, clone, pull, push, merge, fetch, branch managing, load and export repositories using XML. <br /> The desktop app was developed using JavaFX, Scene Builder, and an external library for the commit tree graph (fxgraph-0.03).

 <!-- > include terms/tags that can be searched -->